Managing settings for the web services from the command line

 Refer to Branding configurations on the Admin and Client web server interfaces for detailed steps on how to make these changes.

 Note: There are no branding options for our free VPN client, OpenVPN Connect.

 Web server identification string

-It is possible to change the "Server" HTTP header that the Access Server's built-in web server uses to identify itself to clients (browsers).
-This way an automated scan attempting to determine the web server software used and attempt to use exploits on it may be confused and not be able to determine what software is being used.
-This adds very little security in reality, or perhaps security through obscurity, but some security scan programs can 'fail' on this and therefore we have made it possible to customize this identification string.
+You can change the "Server" HTTP header that the Access Server's built-in web server uses to identify itself to clients (browsers).
+One reason for modifying this would be for an automated scan attempting to determine the web server software used and attempting to use exploits on that gets confused and can’t determine what software is being used.
+Making this change doesn’t affect security very much, other than security through obscurity, but some security scan programs can 'fail' on this and therefore we have made it possible to customize this identification string.

 ./sacli --key "cs.web_server_name" --value "HAL9000" ConfigPut ./sacli start